Miele cooktops review & guide

 thorough German testing, have earned it a premium position in the market.

 *Prices taken from Miele, correct as of February 2022.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

-What do customers think about Miele Cooktops?
+What do customers think about Miele cooktops?

-In 2019, Australian customers gave Miele 5 out of 5 stars for overall customer satisfaction for cooktops.
+In 2021, Australian customers gave Miele 4 out of 5 stars for overall customer satisfaction for cooktops.